Vocabulary Showcase: Synonyms for “Urban” and “Rural”

 • Built-up (adjective) – The part of the city I live in is really built-up.
 There are lots of skyscrapers and high-rise buildings.

 • Metropolitan (adjective) – New York is a very metropolitan city.
-It has a very large population.
+It has a huge population (Metropolitan is used for large international cities with a lot of amenities like hospitals and airports).

-• Municipal (adjective) – There are many municipal buildings in London, like the houses of parliament.
+• Municipal (adjective) – There are many municipal buildings in London, like the Houses of Parliament (Municipal buildings are built for and used by the public).

 • Rural (adjective) – I live in a very rural area with very few houses, and some small farms and fields.

-• Country (noun) – I love spending time in the country, taking long walks by rivers, and relaxing in the quiet.
+• The country (noun) – I love spending time in the country, taking long walks by rivers, and relaxing in the quiet.

-• Countryside (noun) – One day I want to buy a house in the countryside where I can see all the wild animals and hear the birds.
+• The countryside (noun) – One day I want to buy a house in the countryside where I can see all the wild animals and hear the birds.

-• Pastoral (adjective) – I live in a very pastoral area with lots of sheep and cows grazing in the fields nearby.
+• Pastoral (adjective) – I live in a very pastoral area with lots of sheep and cows grazing in the fields nearby (Pastoral land is farming land).

 • Rustic (adjective) – My village is very rustic.
-We have a country pub and a small teashop, but the rest of the village is small houses with flowers and trees.
+We have a country pub and a small teashop, but the rest of the village is small houses with flowers and trees (rustic means old-fashioned, simple, and in a country style).

 Previous